-SB 76 Law-Enforcement Officers Procedural Guarantee Act; changes to process and procedures.
+SB 76 Law-Enforcement Officers Procedural Guarantee Act.

 Law-Enforcement Officers Procedural Guarantee Act.
 Makes several changes as to the process and procedures afforded to officers under the procedural guarantee act, clarifying several existing rights and setting forth specific procedures for the questioning of officers and the conduct of a disciplinary hearing.